 - Contact me via the form on the Contact page, with your name, email, phone number, and a brief description of the main complaint.

-- I’ll then call back so we can briefly discuss the issue and then set up an office appointment (9am-5pm M-F).
+- I’ll then call or email so we can briefly discuss the issue and then set up an office or phone/video appointment.

-- I’ll send two intake forms to you (email/mail/fax, your choice).
+- I’ll then send two intake forms to you (email/mail, your choice).
 Bring the completed forms to the appointment (or email them back to me before the phone/video consult).